 - Small packet of tissues as tissue is often not provided in bathrooms.

 - A washcloth (if you use it) and flip-flops or plastic sandals for showers.
 A bath towel will be provided at the Guest House.

 - A bandana or handkerchief is a good idea.
 A small mirror can be nice to have.

 - Sunglasses and a hat to keep the sun out of your eyes when touring.

 - A small flashlight and a small lock for your luggage might be good to bring.

-- Something to sleep in; especially something warm for the altiplano.
+- Something to sleep in.

 - Photos of home and family to share with the people you will visit.

-- Journal, Pens, Addresses (for letters/postcards)
+- Journal, Pens, Addresses (if you want to send letters/postcards).

 Keep in Mind